rlfbckr/stptb/eagle/README.md

 # Designing PCBs with Eagle

 One day introduction into the PCB (Printed Circuit Board) CAD software **Eagle**  ([www.autodesk.com/products/eagle/overview](hthttps://www.autodesk.com/products/eagle/overview)).
-The workshop offers a fundamental introduction into the concepts, user interface of Eagle, basic tips for designs PCB form schematic to board layout and the final production in a factory in china.
+The workshop offers a fundamental introduction into concepts, user interface and workflow - form schematic to board layout and the final production in a factory in china.

 - **Date:** Saturday **2020-mm-dd** / **10:00** - **18:00**